 Job opportunities for business analysts mostly arise through word-of-mouth.
 Many junior BAs have made lateral career moves as a result of the relationship-building and through their strong communication abilities.

 Building good connections with mentors and colleagues in the sector can also assist you in navigating the job market.
-It might facilitate you to get introduced to people who might be hiring and let you know of junior BA job possibilities.
+It might facilitate you to get introduced to people who might be hiring and let you know of Junior Business Analyst job possibilities.

 In public and private sectors, major multinational corporations, as well as smaller independent businesses, junior business analysts are in high demand.
 So, the future is promising for junior business analysts.
 Therefore, it is the right time to advance your skills and pursue your dream job.
 Take the advantages that are available today for career progression and move up the job ladder.